 We had a car and a place to stay at some friend’s house, but for my experience in this region finding a cheap place to sleep isn’t easy, so I would definitely try Couchsurfing.

 We drove directly to Amboise, where we stayed.
 Amboise is a place to go.
 It’s not very big, one day is enough to see it, but it’s a gorgeous city.
 What to see and do there?

 First of all, walk!
 It’s a safe place, so you don’t need to stay in the main streets, just follow your instinct and walk.
 There’s beautiful old houses, wine caves in the rocks, and nice views.

 Second, Amboise was the last house of Leonardo Da Vinci, and it’s open for visitors.
 Don’t lose the opportunity to visit the Château du Clos Lucé.
 The price is 12€, or 10€ if you’re a student.
-In case it’s out of you budget just go inside and take a look to the outside garden, there’s also some History information if you’re interested about it.
+In case it’s out of your budget just go inside and take a look to the outside garden, there’s also some History information if you’re interested in it.

-And the last thing, visit the city Castle, as it says in the website it «has an exceptional collection of Gothic and Renaissance furniture, a reference of the artistic finery in the first French Renaissance.
-After a visit of the Royal apartments and the imposing Cavalry towers, the visit is prolonged by a stroll in the magnificent panoramic gardens overlooking the Loire river.»
+And the last thing, visit the city Castle, as it says on the website it «has an exceptional collection of Gothic and Renaissance furniture, a reference of the artistic finery in the first French Renaissance.
+After a visit to the Royal apartments and the imposing Cavalry towers, the visit is prolonged by a stroll in the magnificent panoramic gardens overlooking the Loire river.»

 You need to pay attention to the closing hours of the castles, so maybe you want to turn around my itinerary, and start with the visits.